 Many times there are no wrong answers, and you might get advice in favor of both choices from different people.
 But, if you have a clear plan, you can make those decisions more easily.
-For example, Jess and I recently got out of debt, and we’ve made a commitment not to take on any more debt.
+For example, Jess and I recently got out of debt, and we’ve made a commitment to avoid taking on any more debt unless God directs us differently (2019 update).
 Jess is working through a graduate degree, and our goal is for her to finish classes in two more years.
 Combining the two of those means that we’re working as much as we can to pay for school as we go, and other nice-to-haves (like a newer car or a trip to Europe) will have to wait.
 Our goals make the choice for us clear, and though we may not like denying ourselves something fun, we both know we’ll be better off for it in the long-run.
 We’re in control as much as anyone can be, and we know that where we’ll be in five years will be worth the sacrifices we’re making now.
 Setting goals is about determining what means the most to you and working out an actionable plan to get there.

 I’m reminded of an exchange in Lewis Carroll’s Alice in Wonderland:

 “Alice: Would you tell me, please, which way I ought to go from here?

 The Cheshire Cat: That depends a good deal on where you want to get to.